gSchool/fish-with-sinatra/README.md

 1. Import the stories into a new Pivotal Tracker project
 1. Start the first story.
 Write an acceptance that covers the requirements of the story
 1. Repeat for the remaining stories

+## Getting Help

+[This] (https://github.com/gSchool/acceptance-tests-with-sinatra) repo has links to Capybara documentation and examples.